jsforce/jsforce-website/src/documents/start/index.html.md

 You must input callback URL (used as OAuth2 redirect URI) to get registered, and it must be in the same origin of your web app.

-Then add JSforce initialization code in your html to tell the OAuth2 application information obtained in previous step.
+Web app pages which use JSforce should be initialized with the application information.
+Following is an example HTML of JSforce initizalization.

 ```html
 <script src="/path/to/jsforce.js"></script>